Priyanshu0714/myPortfolio-Private/README.md

 - **Database:** MongoDB
 - **Hosting:** Render

-# Installation
-To run the portfolio locally, follow these steps:

 # License
 This project is licensed under the MIT License – see the LICENSE file for details.